UTSCCSCC01/finalprojectf22-momentie/doc/sprint0/competition.md

 Why so?

- - Wix’s main purpose is to serve as a blog website, and it’s main target group is those who are want to develop their web presence creatively. career experience is just a small part shared by the users, if they choose to narrow down to career advice only, they will loose the primary market.
+ - Wix’s main purpose is to serve as a blog website, and its main target group is those who want to develop their web presence creatively. career experience is just a small part shared by the users, if they choose to narrow it down to career advice only, they will lose the primary market.

 ## Quora